Where the Attack Cycle Intersects the Pathway to Violence

 By TorchStone VP, Scott Stewart

-I’ve written about how the concept of the attack cycle is a useful framework protective intelligence practitioners can use to understand, identify and detect behaviors associated with an intentional or targeted attack.
-I’ve also discussed how the demands of the attack cycle requires those planning an attack to conduct certain activities and the vulnerabilities to detection they leave themselves open to.
+I’ve written about how the concept of the attack cycle is a useful framework protective intelligence practitioners can use to understand, identify, and detect behaviors associated with an intentional or targeted attack.
+I’ve also discussed how the demands of the attack cycle require those planning an attack to conduct certain activities and the vulnerabilities to detection they leave themselves open to.
 Now I’d like to examine how the attack cycle intersects with another model for understanding the behavior and indicators assailants exhibit before an attack, known as The Pathway to Violence.

 The Pathway to Violence